sanic-org/sanic/docs/sanic/exceptions.md

 app.error_handler.add(Exception, server_error_handler)
 ```

-In some cases, you might want want to add some more error handling
+In some cases, you might want to add some more error handling
 functionality to what is provided by default.
 In that case, you
 can subclass Sanic's default error handler as such: